akash-ambekar/7nm-RISCV-CORE-PHYSICAL-DESIGN-CONTEST-USING-OPENROAD/README.md

   4) Modification of Supply Voltage
   5) Modification of RC Parasitics File
   6) Increasing Metal Layer for Routing
+  7) Modification in Placement Density
+  8) Modification in CTS Buffer Distance

 # 1) Modification in Clock Constraints